 A Product Manager’s Focus

-What does a product manager do?
+What does a SaaS product manager do?
 At the most basic level, the product manager is responsible for deciding what projects should be worked on next.
 They organize the visions of the product and map the route to be taken to meet customer requests.
 Understanding the needs of the customer is important to the role.
 Customers provide product feedback for PMs, and this helps them make adjustments to the product plan.
 They manage the entire project.
 What is product management?
 It includes handling everything from funding to development to marketing.

 Below is a list of product manager responsibilities: